-The new venture called “Little Bird” (get it?), will focus on simple “bistro” meals.
+The new venture called “Little Bird” will focus on simple French Bistro meals.
 Erik Van Kley, now at Le Pigeon, will be chef de cuisine.
 According to the liquor license application, it will be at 215 SW 6th Ave.

 “The job of the police involves persecuting houseless people, immigrants, and having them in this space doesn’t feel right,” Langley said.

 Ok.
 There are so many things wrong with this story.
 First of all, the owners are idiots.
 Do they really want to alienate the entire police department?
 Like cops or not, the day will come when they need help.
 If I were one of the responders, I wouldn’t exactly be spinning my tires to get there quickly.
 What if they are being attacked by yuppie anarchists?
 Yes, the owners have a right to refuse service to anyone, but these people are idiots!

 Heck, I remember the days when restaurants gave free coffee to cops just so they’d hang around.
 I’ll be first to say that I’m not a huge fan of some police officers, but I sure wouldn’t want to do their job.
 Someone set up a boycott page on Facebook (since removed) – with 15,000 members and counting.
 This is the type of things that give vegans a bad name (ducking).